 If you plan to have financial aid applied to your "cost of the program", please check with the financial aid office at your home campus to see whether and how your financial aid will transfer to an Oswego overseas academic program.
-You should complete the Financial Arrangements form, which was included with your acceptance letter, and return it to Oswego's Student Accounts office.
+You should complete the Financial Arrangements form and return it to Oswego's Student Accounts office.
 Generally, financial aid transfers easily between SUNY campuses, but paperwork is required to make this happen.

 Please note that regardless of any deferment of any payment against the anticipated arrival of financial aid, the participant remains ultimately responsible for the payment of the entire cost of the program.

 Students who are planning to finance all or part of their study abroad by financial aid should be aware that:

 - The rules and regulations governing financial aid change frequently and the only accurate source of information about your financial aid package is the financial aid office at your home campus.